Q: My mango is not fruiting / my mango drops all the fruit before it ripens.

 Or copper spray is an effective fungicide for anthracnose.
 Copper is available as a concentrated liquid in garden or home centers.
 One caution: copper is fatal to bromeliads.
 That includes pineapple plants.

 Sulfur spray made from wettable sulfur and water is used for powdery mildew.
-Spray before 50% bloom, just before the flowers open, and again weekly until fruit set.
+Spray when the panicle is 2″ long, then just before the flowers open, and again weekly until fruit set.

 • Tree is too vigorous (too many leaves, not enough flowers or fruit).
 See the video section in the main menu.